Ironfist / The Delta Force,

 In the mid 90's, I started Electric Boys originally as a crack/demo group but which ended up becoming Electric Boys Entertainment Software (EBES).
 This was my first company through which I sold CMD hardware and imported games and also published a few games.
 Sadly, I left it a bit late in the game to start a C64 business and ended up going bankrupt.
 I felt bad about all the customers I let down and I tried my best to recompense as many as I could from my stock.
 During the time of EBES, Laser was resurrected for a while and we did a few re-releases of old classics with extra features and stuff.
 The new laser into I created is my favourite intro of all time.
 It was done in Terminator style, and you can see it here: http://www.docsnyderspage.de/_page/flash4.htm#laser.
 My second fave intro I made was my ATC intro, not sure why, but I just liked it.
 Take a look: http://www.docsnyderspage.de/_page/flash1.htm#atc.

 I was a swapper, cracker, coder, equaliser and beer getter.

 How long were you active for?

 Between 1985 and 1996, I reckon, on and off.

 Tell us about those years and how you got into the scene in the first place.

-I was a 15 year old kid when I met Steve Williams in Boots (a store that sold computer games) one day hanging around the C64 section.
-We got chatting and he told me all about his pirate software collection, and so I went back to his house to check it out.
-We became friends after that, and I got interested in 6502 programming, got myself an Expert Cartridge and started to learn.
-From there on, I started making demos and The Delta Force was born.
+When I was 14 or 15, I was in Boots (a pharmacy that also sells computer games) with my next-door neighbour, looking at C64 games, when we met Steve Williams.
+We got chatting and he told us all about his pirate software collection, so we went back to his house to check it out.
+We became friends after that, and I got interested in programming, got myself an Expert Cartridge and started to learn to code 6502.
+From there on, I started making demos, and The Delta Force was born on Compunet.